 If you're always rushing to the bathroom, it could be because you're downing coffee like you'll never get another sip again, or it could signify a greater problem outside your caffeine intake.
 Let's assume it's the latter.
-There are weird reasons you're peeing so much, which could be caused by underlying health issues.
+There could be a variety of reasons you're peeing so much, which may be caused by underlying health issues.
 If so, it's best to get checked with a doctor or urologist, as well, in order to clear or mitigate symptoms.
 While some conditions might be chronic and permanent, they can help with tips for maintenance, long-term.

 As a certified health coach, I work with clients on feeling comfortable in their bodies and having great digestive comfort and urinary tract health.
-If you find yourself peeing all the time, it can be really disruptive to your wellbeing and productivity (those office bathroom runs can really add up in minutes).
-What's more, sometimes it can be painful if you're constantly feeing the urgency to make that dash to the restrom, with little actual relief.
+If you find yourself peeing all the time, it can be really disruptive to your well-being and productivity (those office bathroom runs can really add up in minutes).
+What's more, sometimes it can be painful if you're constantly feeling the urgency to make that dash to the restroom, with little actual relief.
 Of course, this pattern can be challenging to deal with, and it can make a simple bathroom trip feel like a chore.
-Here are seven weird reasons you might be peeing so much and what to do about it.
+Here are seven reasons you might be peeing so much and what to do about it, according to experts.